 Consumption of print media in Australia mirrors the worldwide reducing demand; national newspaper consumption is low, with a comparatively small number of sales Monday to Friday, although for The Australian this number almost doubles for Saturday editions.
 Printed magazines also have a small regular readership, with more Australians choosing to access content via digital publications.

 In the music industry, revenue has seen good year on year growth since 2015, in tandem with an overall increase in music sales.
 Despite this increase, the worldwide trend for reduced physical sales is echoed in Australia with consumers instead opting to purchase music through digital means.

 Consumption of music through digital channels is high; YouTube use for listening or watching music videos is commonplace, with a large share of the population across all age ranges using the platform.
-Additionally, the share of listeners to audio streaming services is increasing, with Spotify having around a quarter market penetration at the beginning of 2018.
+Additionally, the share of listeners to audio streaming services is increasing, with Spotify having significant market penetration.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 32 most important statistics relating to "Media industry in Australia".